|A Guide for Nonprofit Organizations: Dissolution of Illinois Not for Profit Corporations -- Voluntary Dissolution||

 (d) If not all of the members entitled to vote on dissolution sign the Consent, written notice of the approval of dissolution must be promptly given to those members who were entitled to vote on dissolution but did not sign the Consent.

-After a voluntary dissolution is approved by the board or the members as set forth above, the corporation may, and in some cases must, approve a plan of dissolution of corporate assets.
+After a voluntary dissolution is approved by the board or the members as set forth above, the corporation may, and in some cases must, approve a plan of distribution of corporate assets.

-(1) What is a Plan of Dissolution.
-A plan of dissolution is a detailed description of how corporate debts and obligations will be paid or satisfied, and how and to whom any remaining assets will be distributed.
-Generally, the plan must follow the conditions of the Act, which provides that:
+A plan of distribution is a detailed description of how debts and obligations will be paid, (applicable for corporations with members) and how and to whom any remaining assets will be distributed.
+A sample Plan of Distribution is attached at Appendix E. Generally, the plan must follow the conditions of the Act, which provides that:

-(a) Before any assets are deemed available for distribution, all liabilities and obligations of the corporation must be paid, satisfied, and/or discharged, or adequate provision must be made for such future payment or satisfaction.
+(a) Before any assets are deemed available for distribution, all liabilities and obligations of the not for profit corporation must be paid, satisfied, and/or discharged, or adequate provision must be made for such future payment or satisfaction.

-(b) Specific assets that are required to be returned, transferred or conveyed to a specific party in the event of the corporation's dissolution must be so conveyed.
-(This Section may apply in the case of art works, religious artifacts or other unique items previously given by a party to the corporation.)
+(b) Specific assets that are required to be returned, transferred or conveyed to a specific party in the event of the not for profit corporation's dissolution must be so conveyed.
+(This Section may apply in the case of works or art, religious artifacts or other unique items previously given by a party to the corporation.)

-(c) If the corporation holds some or all of its assets for assets for a charitable, religious, eleemosynary, benevolent, educational or similar use (other than specific assets that must be returned or conveyed as referenced in subsection (b) above), the Act provides that such assets must be transferred or conveyed to one or more domestic or foreign corporations, societies or organizations engaged in activities that are substantially similar to those of the dissolving corporation; however, such transfers must be made pursuant to a written plan of distribution, approved by the board and the members of the corporation (if any) who were entitled to vote on dissolution.
-Note, this requirement may or may not be consistent with any dissolution distribution provisions set forth in the corporation's Articles or Bylaws; in the event of inconsistencies, the Act governs.
-Moreover, even if such Article or Bylaw provisions relating to post-dissolution transfers of assets for charitable or other uses are consistent with the Act, the corporation's directors and any eligible members must still approve a written plan of distribution to implement such dissolution transfer provisions.
+(c) If the not for profit corporation holds some or all of its assets for a charitable, religious, eleemosynary, benevolent, educational or similar use (other than specific assets that must be returned or conveyed as referenced in subsection (b) above), the Act provides that such assets must be transferred or conveyed to one or more domestic or foreign corporations, societies or organizations engaged in activities that are substantially similar to those of the dissolving corporation; however, such transfers must be made pursuant to a written plan of distribution, approved by the board and the members of the corporation (if any) who were entitled to vote on dissolution.
+Note, this requirement may or may not be consistent with any dissolution distribution provisions set forth in the corporation's Articles or Bylaws.
+In the event of inconsistencies, the Act governs.
+Moreover, even if such Article or Bylaw provisions relating to post-dissolution transfers of assets are consistent with the Act, the corporation's directors and any eligible members must still approve a written plan of distribution to implement dissolution distributions.
 If the corporation is tax-exempt, the corporation must ensure that the plan of distribution is consistent with IRS requirements 6.
 Further, if the corporation is registered as a charitable trust with the Illinois Attorney General, it may need to obtain the Attorney General's consent before transferring assets held in trust for charitable purposes.

 (d) To the extent the Articles or Bylaws of the corporation give certain or all members specific rights to receive assets distributable upon dissolution, or provide for assets to be distributed to other parties, any assets not otherwise distributable in accordance with the above procedures must be distributed in accordance with such Article or Bylaw provisions.